Report on persistent

 full-scale exercises have been organized five times in

-NOWPAP member states the Regional Oil and HNS Spill
+NOWPAP member states since the Regional Oil and HNS Spill

 Contingency Plan was adopted in 2004.